oshaughnessy/sierramountainll/_pages/league-age.md

 In the first year of SMLL softball, 2023, we used age-based divisions to align with nearby fastpitch youth leagues that use softball's more conventional 2-year groupings.
-In 2024, we expanded to 3-year groups to create get more teams and improve competition, and to launch our new Junior division.
+In 2024, we expanded to 3-year groups to create more teams and improve competition, and to launch our new Junior division.
 In 2025, we returned to 2-year groups.
 {: .notice--info}